modernish/modernish/README.md

     alias forever='while :;'    # indefinite loops: forever do <stuff>; done

-## Enhanced exit and emergency halt ##
+## Enhanced exit ##

-`die`: reliably halt program execution, even from subshells, optionally printing an error message.
-Note that `die` is meant for an emergency program halt only, i.e. in situations were continuing would mean the program is in an inconsistent or undefined state.
-It should not be used for exiting the program normally.

-A special `SIGDIE` pseudosignal can be trapped to perform cleanup commands upon invoking `die`.
-No other traps are executed upon `die`, even if set.
-On interactive shells, `SIGDIE` traps are never executed.
-See the [trap stack](#the-trap-stack) description for more information.

 `exit`: extended usage: `exit` [ `-u` ] [ *status* [ *message* ] ]
 If the -u option is given, the function showusage() is called, which has a simple default but can be redefined by the script.

+## Reliable emergency halt ##

+`die`: reliably halt program execution, even from within subshells, optionally printing an error message.
+Note that `die` is meant for an emergency program halt only, i.e. in situations were continuing would mean the program is in an inconsistent or undefined state.
+Shell scripts running in an inconsistent or undefined state may wreak all sorts of havoc.
+That's why `die` is optimised for killing *all* the program's processes (including subshells and external commands launched by it) as quickly as possible.
+It should never be used for exiting the program normally.

+On interactive shells, `die` behaves differently.
+It does not kill or exit your shell; instead, it issues `SIGINT` to the shell to abort the execution of your running command(s), which is equivalent to pressing Ctrl+C.

+Usage: `die` [ *message* ]

+A special `DIE` pseudosignal can be trapped (using plain old `trap` or [`pushtrap`](#the-trap-stack)) to perform emergency cleanup commands upon invoking `die`.
+On interactive shells, `DIE` traps are never executed (though they can be set and printed).
+On non-interactive shells, in order to kill the malfunctioning program as quickly as possible (hopefully before it has a chance to delete all your data), `die` doesn't wait for those traps to complete before killing the program.
+Instead, it executes each `DIE` trap simultaneously as a background job, then gathers the process IDs of the main shell and all its subprocesses, sending `SIGKILL` to all of them except any `DIE` trap processes.

 ### Supporting shell utilities ###